sourcebots/docs/index.md

 ## Ruggeduino (Servo Boards)

 get a dictionary of connected servo boards with the serial numbers as keys, or if only one servo board is connected.
-There is also a function just for that one.:
+There is also a function just for the first:
 ```python
 # get a single board by serial number
 board_one = r.servo_boards['S3rv0']